slothman3878/eth-recurring-payments/readme.md

 For beneficiaries, scheduled payments can be checked by querying the subscriber contract directly, and completed payments can be queried using event logs.

 <!--rework this part...-->
 Note that we aren't actually triggering an automated payment stream.
-Rather, we are setting up a contract which promises periodic collections.
-Collection transactions must be signed by the beneficiaries.
+Rather, we are setting up a contractthat can promise periodic collections.
+Each collection transaction have to be signed individually, just not by the subscriber.

 Here we introduce a simple interface for smart contract that allows **subscription** and **collection** of fees.